Fred Potts: Life

+On return to Reading he was presented with an illuminated address in a silver casket by the then Mayor of Reading.
+During this event he said "There was many another Trooper who did the same thing, but his name unfortunately will never be known to the world" The company presented him with a gold watch and chain and his fellow workers at tea service and clock.

+On 11 November 1920 he was one of the 100 recipients of the Victoria Cross who formed the Guard of Honour to the coffin of the Unknown Warrior as it processed into Westminster Abbey.

+After the war he set up as a Master Tailor in Alpine Street, Reading.
+He was a Mason and in 1934 was Master of the Aldermaston Lodge.
+During WWII he was served in the Home Guard in the rank of lance-corporal.

 Potts died on 2 November 1943 at the age of 50.
 His grave is at Reading Crematorium, whilst his medals are held by the Imperial War Museum.

 Andrews lived until 1980, when he died at the age of 89.
 In 2009, as the result of the production of a BBC Radio Berkshire documentary on Potts, a reunion occurred between the relatives of the two men at the Imperial War Museum.

 In 1967 The Victor children's magazine told the story very graphically on the front and back covers; it used to feature a story of bravery every week.
 This article has been used by the Memorial Trust to explain the story at local schools as a graphical presentation; being very much "of its time" appealed to children.

 Memorial in Reading

 During Prime Minister's Questions on 20 January 2010, Martin Salter, Member of Parliament for Reading West, indicated that there were plans to provide a permanent memorial to Trooper Potts.
 It was announced in May 2014 that the memorial would be sited just outside Forbury Gardens, on the open paved area opposite the Crown Court / The Forbury Hotel.

 The Trooper Potts VC Memorial Trust was established to raise the necessary funds to build the memorial in 2010, gaining charitable status in 2012.
 The trust raised the £150,000 required.

 Liverpool sculptor Tom Murphy designed the memorial.
 The life-sized, cast-bronze sculpture was installed on 2 October 2015.

 A roll of honour lists the names of 426 men of The Berkshire Yeomanry who gave their lives in the wars of the twentieth century.
 They are listed by war, by rank and then alphabetically and at the centre is a quote from John F Kennedy.
+Since the Roll off Honour was unveiled a further 20+ men have been identified, it is not however practical to make these additions.